realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 To follow along you'll need accounts and access to these services:

 1. **Neo4j Aura** -- the free tier is sufficient.
 Create an account at [Get Started for Free](http://console.neo4j.io/graphacademy) and note your URI, username and password.
-2. **Databricks** -- a free trial account gives us access to both Lakebase (managed Postgres) and a SQL warehouse.
+2. **Databricks** -- a free trial account gives us access to both Lakebase and Lakehouse.
 Create an account at [Databricks Free Edition](https://login.databricks.com/select-product?provider=DB_FREE_TIER).
 Create a Lakebase project named `vehicle-tracker` and a SQL warehouse before running the notebooks.
 3. **Python** -- we'll use Python 3.12 throughout.
 The notebooks run in a local Jupyter environment.
 A virtual environment is recommended.
 For example:

 ```bash